ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 (:numref:`Table Crop phenology parameters`), then the crop is harvested.
 Harvest occurs in one time step using the BGC leaf offset algorithm.
-Variables track the flow of grain C and N to food and of live stem C and N to litter.
+Variables track the flow of grain C and N to food and of all other plant pools, including live stem C and N, to litter.
 Putting live stem C and N into the litter pool is in contrast to the approach for unmanaged PFTs which puts live stem C and N into dead stem pools first.
 Leaf and root C and N pools are routed to the litter pools in the same manner as natural vegetation.
-Whereas food C and N formerly was transferred to the litter pool, CLM5 routes food C and N to a grain product pool where the C and N decay to the atmosphere over one year, similar in structure to the wood product pools.
+Whereas food C and N was formerly transferred to the litter pool, CLM5 routes food C and N to a grain product pool where the C and N decay to the atmosphere over one year, similar in structure to the wood product pools.